Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsubsection{Beer-Lambert law generation}

-The Beer-Lambert law models the photon flux density as falling exponentially with penetration distance and with a characteristic absorption coefficient $\alpha _{\mathrm{abs}}$.
-Over a range of photon energies $E_{\gamma}$, and for an incident photon flux density $\varphi _0$, the volumetric generation rate $g$ is given by the integral across the spectrum:
+The Beer-Lambert law models the photon flux density as falling exponentially within a material with a characteristic photon energy-dependent absorption coefficient $\alpha _{\mathrm{abs}}$.
+The volumetric generation rate $g$, over a range of photon energies $E_{\gamma}$ with incident photon flux density $\varphi _0$, is given by the integral across the spectrum:

 where $\kappa$ is the reflectance.
 For simplicity, we assume that a single electron-hole pair is generated by a single photon.
-Similar to uniform generation, carrier generation is set to zero in the interfaces to maintain code stability.